HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 ###### Modularity
-Since this system is capable of having diverse environmental conditions like manipulator and external sensor devices, I had to consider about minimizing the number of additional tasks when subsystems or peripherals were changed.
+Since this system is capable of having diverse environmental conditions like manipulator and external sensor devices, I considered about minimizing the number of additional tasks when subsystems or peripherals were changed.
 I separated the system into submodules by role and made hierarchy among them.

 ###### Scalability